nopnop2002/esp-idf-bluetooth-remote/README.md

 These are selfie devices that use a Bluetooth remote control to trigger the shutter on your phone.
 These act as GATT servers.
-These can be obtained for around $2.
+These are very cheap and available for less than $1.
 This project is a GATT client that communicates with these devices.
 This project is based on [this](https://github.com/espressif/esp-idf/tree/master/examples/bluetooth/bluedroid/ble/gatt_client) example.